 State trooper in Rochester crash that killed 18-year-old Olivia Flores charged with manslaughter

-OWATONNA, Minn. — A Minnesota State Patrol trooper was charged Tuesday in May's fatal crash that killed an Owatonna high school cheerleader and injured five others.
+OWATONNA, Minn. — A Minnesota State Patrol trooper was charged Tuesday in May's crash that killed an Owatonna high school cheerleader and injured five other people.

+The crash happened at the intersection of 12th Street Southwest and Apache Drive Southwest in Rochester.

-Documents say that he wasn't able to brake fast enough, nor could he avoid the collision.
+Documents say he wasn't able to brake fast enough and couldn't avoid the collision.
 He struck the Ford Focus while going at least 55 mph.

 The driver of the Focus said Roper's squad car was as fast as "a rocket," and other witnesses described it as "flying," "in a blink of an eye," and "hauling a**."
-None of the witnesses heard emergency lights or a siren, documents say.
+None of the witnesses saw emergency lights or heard a siren, documents say.

-The passenger of the Ford Focus, 18-year-old Olivia Flores, was killed in the crash.
-The two others in the Focus were injured, as well as the two in the Toyota Rav4.
+A passenger in the Ford Focus, 18-year-old Olivia Flores, was killed in the crash.
+Two others in the Focus were injured, as well as the two in the Toyota Rav4.
 Roper also had a passenger with him at the time, a "ride-along," who was also injured.

 The charges say Roper's driving conduct on May 18 was "grossly negligent" and "disregarded the safety and lives of other individuals on or near the roadway."

-Roper was charged with second-degree manslaughter, one count of criminal vehicular homicide and five counts of criminal vehicular operation, as well as reckless driving and careless driving charges.
-Criminal vehicular homicide carries a maximum 10-year sentence.
+Roper was charged with second-degree manslaughter, one count of criminal vehicular homicide and five counts of criminal vehicular operation, as well as reckless driving and careless driving counts.
+Second-degree manslaughter carries a maximum 10-year sentence.

 "We express our deepest condolences to the family and loved ones of Olivia Flores and to the other community members affected by the tragic fatal crash," Chief of the Minnesota State Patrol Col. Christina Bogojevic said.
 "The conduct alleged in the criminal complaint is concerning and does not align with the State Patrol's core values."